mehulagg/gitlab_test/doc/ci/multi_project_pipelines.md

 GitLab will use a commit that is currently on the HEAD of the branch when creating a downstream pipeline.

+Be aware that if specifying [protected branches](https://docs.gitlab.com/ee/user/project/protected_branches.html#using-the-allowed-to-merge-and-allowed-to-push-settings), users need to be allowed to push in order to trigger downstream pipelines.

 ### Passing variables to a downstream pipeline

 Sometimes you might want to pass variables to a downstream pipeline.